ivotron/popper2-paper/paper/paper.md

 It was originally developed and designed by engineers at Google and it is hosted and maintained by the CNCF (Cloud Native Computing Foundation).
 Many cloud providers like GCP, AWS, and Azure provide a completely managed and secure hosted Kubernetes platform.

-### Continuous Integration
+### Continuous integration

-Continuous Integration is a software development paradigm where developers commit code into a shared repository frequently, ideally several times a day.
+Continuous Integration (CI) is a software development paradigm where developers commit code into a shared repository frequently, ideally several times a day.
 Each integration is verified by automated builds and tests of the corresponding commits.
 This helps in detecting errors and anomalies quickly and shortens the debugging time [@virmani2015understanding].
 Several hosted CI services like Travis [@travis], Circle [@circleci], and Jenkins [@jenkins] make continuous integration and continuous validation easily accessible.

-## Workflow Definition Language
+## Workflow definition language

 YAML [@ben2009yaml] is a human-readable data-serialization language.
 It is commonly used in writing configuration files and in applications where data is stored or transmitted.